hungptit/fastgrep/notes/fastgrep.md

 class: center, middle
-# How to write a fast grep like command
+# How to write a very fast grep like command

 ---